 The latest in LEED: Looking at LEED v4

 The standards and process to become LEED certified has not remained static over the years.
 New methodologies and technologies in green building are happening every day, and so there have been numerous improvements in LEED over time.
 LEED v4, and even more specifically v4.1, is the latest version, which USGBC describes as its most inclusive and transparent platform to date.
 Read all about LEED v4 here.

-Characteristics of a LEED certified building
+What are the characteristics of a LEED certified building?